This script is available in scripts/consult_environments.py

 Note

-For more information about the available meters in an environment, execute a default simulation with EnergyPlus engine and see MDD and MTD files generated in the output.
+For more information about the available meters in an environment, execute a default simulation with EnergyPlus and see the MDD and MTD files generated in the output.

-The argument called actuators is a dictionary in which we specify the actuators we want to control with gymnasium interface, the format must be the next:
+The argument called actuators is a dictionary in which we specify the actuators to be controlled.
+The format must be the following:

 actuators = {